PavelPZ/riverpod_navigator/packages/riverpod_navigator_core/README.md

 <img src="https://github.com/PavelPZ/riverpod_navigator/blob/main/packages/riverpod_navigator_core/README.png" alt="riverpod_navigator_core" />
 </p>

+As you can see, changing the **Input state** starts the async calculation.
+Výsledkem výpočtů je navigationStackProvider jako **Output state** a possibly app specific **Side effects**.

 Note: **What's going on?** We can read *"Dart (not flutter) package"*, *"asynchronous navigation"*, *"navigation state"*, *"navigationStackProvider"*, ... but where is Flutter an its Navigator 2.0?

 The beauty of *riverpod* is that it doesn't depend on Flutter.
 This allows most app logic to be developed and tested without typing a single widget.

-Changing the "Input state" starts the async calculation.
-It is then possible to debug the application logic and check the correctness of the Output-state (navigationStackProvider).
+It's the same in this case.

 #### See the following test code: